Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 The key to drawing in a lot of requests to join is by offering content that is exclusive to the Group and unavailable anywhere else.

-This can include secrets, tips, hacks, and more that you don’t share anywhere else.
+This can include secrets, pro tips, hacks, and more that you don’t share anywhere else.

-Small business marketing ideas like this will help you foster a close-knit community of people who are invested in your brand.
+Small business marketing ideas like this will start building you a close-knit community of people who are invested in your brand.

-Think of your business page as being the top of funnel.
+Think of your business web page as being the top of funnel.

 If they join your private Facebook group, then they’re moving down your funnel closer to the conversion stage.